-Health and Safety has been a key risk during the current year, with the College developing specific policies and procedures in response to the evolving covid pandemic.
+Health and Safety continues to be a key risk, with the College developing specific policies and procedures in response to the evolving Covid pandemic.

 Planned Preventative Maintenance continues to provide considerable mitigation of key property risks, and there is improved maintenance and management of the swimming pool and gym.